mk0b/List-Pagination-and-Filtering/README.md

-# List Pagination and Filtering
- Megan Katherine O'Brien's List Pagination and Filtering Project 2 as a TeamTreeHouse Full Stack JavaScript Talent Path student.

-Grading Note: Going for Meets Expectations
+## Project Description

-This JavaScript program takes a list of students and paginates the list into 10 records per page.
+Takes any list of students and paginates the list into 10 records per page.

+### Technologies Used:

+- JavaScript
+- HTML
+- CSS

+#### Author

+Megan Katherine O'Brien | www.megankatherineobrien.com